 Treatment for testicular cancer can be very successful.
-Surgery and chemotherapy are the two main types of treatment.
+Surgery and chemotherapy are the 2 main types of treatment.
 Often people have both treatments.

 To make sure you have the right treatment, your specialist needs to know what stage the cancer is.
 The stage of a cancer describes the tumour and whether it has spread outside the testicle.
 You may need some more tests to confirm what stage you are at.
 Waiting to hear about the stage of the cancer can be worrying.
 But this information is important because it helps your doctors plan the right treatment.